plogs/asopposedtowhat.com/content/posts/stupid_mixed_with_stupid.md

 diverse global population.
 So if you want to win Best Picture, add a token minority, even if the audience must then further suspend disbelief to overlook the forced casting.
-It's not clear if a movie made with an all-black cast or all-female cast or an all Pacific Islander cast is eligible for the award.
+It's not clear if a movie made with an all-black cast or an all-female cast or an all Pacific Islander cast is eligible for the award.

 Returning to the Texas High School play, it seems obvious that a